-The GS-5220 series offers a comprehensive layer 2 to layer 4 Access Control List (ACL) for enforcing security to the edge.
-It can be used to restrict network access by denying packets based on source and destination IP address, TCP/UDP ports or defined typical network applications.
-Its protection mechanism also comprises 802.1X Port-based and MAC-based user and device authentication.
+The GS-5220 series offers a comprehensive Layer 2 to Layer 4 access control list (ACL) for enforcing security to the edge.
+It can be used to restrict to network access by denying packets based on source and destination IP address, TCP/UDP port number or defined typical network applications.
+Its protection mechanism also comprises 802.1x Port-based and MAC-based user and device authentication.
 With the private VLAN function, communication between edge ports can be prevented to ensure user privacy.
-The GS-5220 series also provides DHCP Snooping, IP Source Guard and Dynamic ARP Inspection functions to prevent IP snooping from attack and discard ARP packets with invalid MAC address.
-The network administrators can now construct highly secured corporate networks with considerably less time and effort than before.

-Excellent Traffic Control
+Enhanced Security and Traffic Control